 This result was the bracelet and $4,981,775 he won at the event # 67, which was High-Roller for One Drop No Limit Hold’em, $111,111 buy-in, 2016/07/08.
 Perhaps, this was a benchmark goal for Fedor Holz.
 Soon afterward, he announced his widely discussed poker “retirement.”

 Nevertheless, he kept on playing in various high-roller tournaments, his wins varying within the range of $250k – $900k; having finished 1st to 5th, and still increasing his All Time Money List rating.
 But he did not play in WSOP events that year.

 In 2018, Fedor Holz came 2nd at WSOP event # — The Big One for One Drop, No Limit Hold’em, $1,000,000 buy-in.
 His prize was a record – $6,000,000 – not bad for a retired poker player!
 Nevertheless, the prize was nearly equal to Fedor Holz’s net worth in 2018, which was still a great contribution to his earnings!

 What Is Next?

 Even though Fedor is planning to focus more on his business ideas, he still plays poker.
 He will definitely appear at some high-roller events in coming years.
 Hopefully, he won’t quit poker completely!
+Well, maybe we will even see Fedor Holz coaching and inspiring other eager poker players!
 He has a lot of time, and he certainly has the potential to sharpen his skills even further over time.
 He does not need to repeat his legendary marathon across various tournaments, and his outstanding overall result of 2016 could well remain once-in-a-lifetime achievement; however, hopefully, his best is yet to come and Fedor Holz net worth will be increased even more!